-Combination: It is possible you have a combination of the above effects.
+Combination: It is possible to have a combination of the above effects.
 This would be noticeable by witnessing the nock going in a cork-screw fashion when shooting at the 30 yard target.
 Also, you may get a diagonal tear when paper tuning.
 Follow the above steps concentrating on the porpoising effect first.
-Then move to the left and right effect.
+Then move to correct the left and right effect.

 The roundness of the string: If the serving on the string is old and it is worn-in, the shape of the serving is no longer round.
 This would form an uneven pressure to the nock and thus cause it to crack the nock as it is being torqued when shot.
 If the serving is not even, this will also cause this to happen.